yopyja/obsidian/certs/secplus/gcga/chapter11.md

 #### Stakeholder Management
-Communication with them is important dont give too much away but give them what they want.
+Communication with them is important don't give too much away but give them what they want.

 ---